How these dairies manage with innovation, diversity

 Dieter Krieg

 “Dieter has been a trailblazer in dairy journalism and occupies a special place in supporting and educating dairy producers and youth.
-I personally realized the impact that Farmshine was having during one of our Dairy Science Club spring trips,” writes Dale Oliver, Penn State Dairy and Animal Science assistant teaching professor in a letter of recommendation.
+I personally realized the impact that Farmshine was having during one of our Dairy Science Club spring trips,” writes Dale Olver, Penn State Dairy and Animal Science assistant teaching professor in a letter of recommendation.

-Oliver notes that, “Dieter is a humble, caring man who does not seek attention, although he readily provides publicity to others.”
+Olver notes that, “Dieter is a humble, caring man who does not seek attention, although he readily provides publicity to others.”

 Surprise!
 There are more pictures and publicity on these two pages than Dieter may be comfortable with, but each one illustrates a connection that can be multiplied many times over — stretching far beyond the few examples here from the NDS awards dinner.